-One of the biggest problems parents ask us about is sleep struggles with their kiddos.
-I’m going to dive right into the science behind this and go over some drug-free ways that will give your kiddo, or yourself, a little bit of relief.
+One of the biggest challenges parents inquire about is sleep struggles with their kiddos.
+I’m going to dive right into the science behind this and go over some drug-free ways that will give your kiddo, and yourself, a little bit of relief.

 How Stress Affects Sleep

-Then add in chemicals and toxins and you better believe they get a lot more emotional pressure and mental, social pressure with school, friends, sports, and everything else going on.
+Then add in chemicals and toxins and you better believe they get a lot more emotional, mental, and social pressure from school, friends, sports, and everything else going on.

 Sleep Struggles – You Need to Start at the Beginning

-Fall may be a season where this all really ramps up, but if you dig into most of these kids’ case histories, their sleep struggles usually go all the way back to when there was stress during pregnancy, infancy and early childhood.
-There’s things like colic, chronic ear infections, immune challenges, constipation, irritation, most of these kiddos end up having a gut and
+Fall may be a season where this all really ramps up, but if you dig into most of these kids’ case histories, their sleep struggles usually go all the way back to when there was stress during pregnancy, infancy, and early childhood.
+They may have struggled with colic, chronic ear infections, immune challenges, and constipation, and most of these kiddos end up dealing with a gut and GI component.

 Action Steps For How to Help Your Child